 Make sure each tweet flows into the next.
 Your thread should tell a cohesive story from beginning to end.

-That doesn’t mean every tweet HAS to be related, but there should be a thread of thought that ties everything together.
-You don’t want to be all over the place on your feed or you will lose your follower’s interest in the tweets.
+That doesn’t mean every post HAS to be related, but there should be a thread of thought that ties everything together.
+You don’t want to be all over the place on your feed or you will lose your follower’s interest in the posts.

-However, if you need to edit published tweets be sure to sign up for a verified Twitter blue account.
+However, if you need to edit published tweets be sure to sign up for a verified X Twitter blue account.
+I highly recommend it for 2025 with the use of Grok AI and all the bells and whistles along with it.

 Sprinkle Longer Tweets With Visual Content